zombiezen/go-oauth2/README.md

 The Go package `oauth2` provides a client for making HTTP requests authorized with OAuth 2.0 tokens as specified in [RFC 6749][].

+This package is experimental and subject to change.

 [RFC 6749]: https://www.rfc-editor.org/rfc/rfc6749

 ## Install